A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Empirical Study

 \subsection{Data}

 We illustrate the proposed methodology using data from the Fisher Temperament Inventory (FTI) \citep{brown2013neural}, a theory-driven personality measure grounded in neurobiological models of temperament.
-The FTI was developed to measure four suites of behavioral traits, which is hypothesized to be associated with four broad neural systems: dopamine/norepinephrine (Curious/Energetic), serotonin (Cautious/Social Norm Compliant), testosterone (Analytical/Tough-minded), and estrogen/oxytcoin (Prosocial/Empathetic).
+The FTI was developed to measure four suites of behavioral traits, which is hypothesized to be associated with four broad neural systems: dopamine/norepinephrine (Curious/Energetic), serotonin (Cautious/Social Norm Compliant), testosterone (Analytical/Tough-minded), and estrogen/oxytocin (Prosocial/Empathetic). {The following analysis is intended to illustrate the proposed workflow and the kind of measurement heterogeneity the method can surface on real data, rather than to establish that a particular substantively meaningful subgroup exists in this instrument.
+Labelling the recovered latent class is not the objective: the method's recovery properties are established in the simulation study of Section 4, where the latent classes are unlabelled by construction, while the present example shows what the procedure yields in practice.}

 The test was administered through openpsychometrics.org (\url{https://openpsychometrics.org/tests/FTI/}), with responses from $N = 4{,}967$ individuals.
 For illustration purposes, we focus on the Analytical/Tough-minded dimension.
 This subscale comprises 14 items, each measured on a four-point Likert scale (1=Strongly Disagree, 2=Disagree, 3=Agree, 4=Strongly Agree).
 Respondents indicate their agreement with statements such as: